dannyti/sboxsetup/README.md

 Donate if you can - Beer Joint Address : Bitcoin address: 1ACi4NRpfzkCNDaTgwFpCFcHoMMRCCT4wC

 Intends to install sbox without errors alongwith crontab entries to restart services on reboots.
 This will properly populate tracker list for autodl.
-Make crontab entries for the user to restart rtorrent on reboots and check whether it's running every 2 mins.
+Make crontab entries for the user to restart rtorrent on reboots and check whether it's running.
 This script will also eliminate the msie browser errors due to jQuery updates.
 Other aesthetic corrections done as well.
 Adding new themes to it : Agent46 & Oblivion blue.